 The “targeting a player” approach to drafting

 First of all, I contend that NFL teams use NFL free agency, and to some extent the college free agency to fill positions of need.
-The draft is for finding players that fit what that team does, regardless of position (expect if they have a top quarterback).
+The draft is for finding players that fit what that team does, regardless of position (except if they have a top quarterback).
 This theory does not eliminate the consideration of need from the equation, but it heavily de-emphasizes it by making it something of a tie-breaker.

 Through my analysis of specific team drafting behavior, and by listening to post draft press conferences, teams do indeed target specific players, identifying which players they like the most, then maneuvering into position to select these players at spots close to league value.